kubernetes-sigs/gateway-api/geps/gep-1619/index.md

     //
     TargetRef gatewayv1a2.PolicyTargetReference `json:"targetRef"`

-    // AbsoluteTimeoutSeconds defines the absolute timeout of the
+    // AbsoluteTimeout defines the absolute timeout of the persistent
-    // persistent session measured in seconds.
-Once
-    // AbsoluteTimeoutSeconds has elapsed, the session becomes invalid.
+    // session.
+Once the AbsoluteTimeout duration has elapsed, the
+    // session becomes invalid.
     //
-    // Support: Core
+    // Support: Extended
     //
     // +optional
-    AbsoluteTimeoutSeconds int64 `json:"absoluteTimeoutSeconds,omitempty"`
+    AbsoluteTimeout *Duration `json:"absoluteTimeout,omitempty"`

-    // IdleTimeoutSeconds defines the idle timeout of the
+    // IdleTimeout defines the idle timeout of the persistent session.
-    // persistent session measured in seconds.
-Once the session
-    // has been idle for more than specified IdleTimeoutSeconds
+    // Once the session has been idle for more than the specified
-    // duration, the session becomes invalid.
+    // IdleTimeout duration, the session becomes invalid.
     //
-    // Support: Core
+    // Support: Extended
     //
     // +optional
-    IdleTimeoutSeconds int64 `json:"idleTimeoutSeconds,omitempty"`
+    IdleTimeout *Duration `json:"idleTimeout,omitempty"`

     // Type defines the type of session persistence such as through
     // the use a header or cookie.
 Defaults to cookie based session